 If you are interested in combining your love of reading with beautiful, eye-catching designs, you may also make a great production editor.
 Production editors are responsible for ensuring that manuscripts are edited, designed, proofread, and printed.
 All of this must be done on schedule, with very minimal delays.

-Production departments have strong working relationships with authors as they work diligently to publish the books, on time and looking good as well.
+Production departments have strong working relationships with authors as they work diligently to publish the books, on time and make sure the books look polished and professional.

 07Marketers and/or Copy Writers